LouiseSteward/learn/childhood-hiv/text/quiz-05.md

 	+	Two weeks
 	-	Three weeks
 	-	Four weeks
-9. What special blood test should be done at the 3 month follow-up visit if the child is receiving zidovudine?
+9. What special blood test should be done at the 3 month follow-up visit if the child is receiving AZT?
 	+	Full blood count and differential count
 	-	A lipid profile
 	-	Serum lactate concentration